-During the course of the 2010/11 assessment, eir responded to a number of queries and requests for clarifications from Oxera, as addressed in the Frontier Responses and the Frontier Intangible Benefits Report.
-The correction of spreadsheet errors, and changes in the source models that feed into the calculation of intangible benefits (e.g. Area and Customer Models), as recommended by TERA, led to an increase in the estimate of life-cycle benefits from €0.25m in the original 2010/11 application to €0.26m in the Frontier Intangible Benefits Report.
+During the course of the 2011/12 assessment, eir responded to a number of queries and requests for clarifications from Oxera, as addressed in the Frontier Responses and the Frontier Intangible Benefits Report.
+The correction of spreadsheet errors, and changes in the source models that feed into the calculation of intangible benefits (e.g. Area and Customer Models), as recommended by TERA, led to a decrease in the estimate of life-cycle benefits from €0.26m in the original 2011/12 application to €0.23m in the Frontier Intangible Benefits Report.

-In this application, eir has changed the time horizon representing the lifetime of customers from 25 years to five years, in line with Oxera's previous recommendations.
-This time period is also consistent with [3<],27 and with the approach taken in other jurisdictions where the life-cycle benefits of the USO have been estimated (e.g. France and the UK).
+In this application, eir has changed the time horizon representing the lifetime of customers from 25 years to 5 years, in line with Oxera's previous recommendations.
+This time period is also consistent with $[\times]$, 29 and with the approach taken in other jurisdictions where the life-cycle benefits of the USO have been estimated (e.g. France and the UK).

 In this application, eir has clarified that the assumption that the distribution of telecoms expenditure and demographic changes in uneconomic areas are the same as those for Ireland as a whole is based on its 'view that both economic and uneconomic areas should be considered for the purposes of estimating lifecycle benefits, and thus using the distribution of expenditure and demographic changes for the whole of Ireland is an appropriate proxy'.
-28 Oxera is satisfied with the explanation and considers that this approach is reasonable.
+30 Oxera is satisfied with the explanation and considers that this approach is reasonable.